Mary Ellis grave

-The Mary Ellis grave is a grave located behind an AMC Theatre on U.S. Route 1 in New Brunswick, Middlesex County, New Jersey, United States.
-The granite gravestone is located on a 7 ft high stonework pyramid in the back parking lot.
+The Mary Ellis grave is a grave now located behind an AMC Theatre on U.S. Route 1 in New Brunswick, Middlesex County, New Jersey, United States.
+The granite gravestone is located on a 7 ft high stonework platform surrounded by the back parking lot.
 Seven relatives are also buried and marked on the grave itself.

+Historical background

-Mary Ellis, a native of South Carolina, was a property owner and fierce feminist in New Brunswick, New Jersey, noted to even vote in city elections before the right for women to vote was passed.
+Mary Ellis (1750–1828) was a property owner and feminist in New Brunswick, New Jersey.
+A native of South Carolina, she was noted to vote in city elections before the right for women to vote was created in New Jersey.
 Living on Livingston Avenue, Ellis maintained a garden on her property until a local politician, James Schureman, took the land to build a street on it.
 In response, she posted a sign on the new Schureman Street calling it "Oppression Street".
-Historians believed that around 1813, Ellis moved from downtown New Brunswick to a secluded area known as Mount Hemlock, which overlooked the Raritan River.
-She lived there until her death in 1828.
-A niece of Ellis respected her request to be buried on the land of which she lived, overlooking the Raritan River.
+Local historians say that around 1813, Ellis moved from downtown New Brunswick to what was then a secluded area known as Mount Hemlock, which overlooked the Raritan River, and lived there until her death.
+A niece of Ellis respected her request to be buried on the land on which she lived, overlooking the Raritan River, in the Evans family plot there.

+According to an oral legend, Ellis was seduced by a sea captain who vowed to return to marry her.
+He never returned, and she would come to the spot where her grave now stands, each day, to look for his ship on the Raritan River.
+However, no first-hand or contemporary accounts of such a relationship exist, and local historians have doubted the truth of this story, noting Ellis as a person who would not waste that kind of time.